wssimms/gssquared/Docs/DevelopLog.md

 I might want to take a stab at returning reasonable value for "floating bus reads".
 Doesn't seem to be preventing anything from working right now though.

 See DiskII.md for notes on writing to floppy images.

+Working on hgrdecode for dhgr.
+I have the pixels correct.
+However, the colors are wrong.
+Green becomes blue. orange becomes green. purple becomes red/yellow. blue becomes purple.
+So the phase is just off by 90 degrees ish.
+Are we off by one bit position?
+It's 90 degrees off. that is one bit.
+If I insert an extra blank bit at the start of each scanline then the colors are correct.
+But that's not right...
+In the diagram in UTA2E it shows the Auxiliary byte coming in before the hgr bytes in the other examples for single hires?
+I don't understand..
+One fix is to simply change the phase.
+But something is off here.
+It could well be the sample files?
+I need to do some paid work now!
+There is something fonky in the OE where it's blowing off the last bit of pixel data?

+this is at the end of drawHires80: if (x==39) {
+      blank80Segment(p+CELL_WIDTH);
+  }
+"blank an 8 pixel segment".

+ok, this is because the whole display is shifted left by one byte position (one 80 column char, or one dhgr byte) when in 80-column mode.
+It does start a byte early, so the phase is going to be shifted here because it starts early.

+Something's not right here.
+And maybe it's the core - remember how I shifted negative colorburst to positive colorburst?
+Maybe that was covering up some other problem, and now I'm wrong by about 90 degrees.

+Double hi-res uses four bits per pixel.
+16 colors.
+How does it "get started" - i.e., does it start with 3 blank bits and 1 data bit?
+Or does it clock in data bits first before displaying a color?
+Maybe that's the pre-shift I see in the diagram in UTA2E.

+Nick Westgate: "IIRC, all double resolution modes start one byte before all normal resolution modes."
+So that explains the stuff to the left of the diagram on page 10 of UTA2E.

+Also, UTA2E says the video ROM lookup inverts all the bits going out to video in hires modes.
+WHAT?!

+Maybe it's not +1.. but -7?  (or -6).

+Each byte in the diagram is a 90 degree shift?

+So tweak phase to start at 0.25 (90 degrees). problem solved.

+## Mar 30, 2025

+tweak to hgrdecode to make it start with phase difference of 90 degrees for doublehires.

+Implemented write-protect detection on image files in Disk II.
+Still need to implement that in pdblock2.
+A nice workflow.
+If a file is erroneously WPd, you can unmount, change the FS bit, then re-mount.
+Voila!

+Need to change the OSD so when I click on a mounted disk, it unmounts it.
+Then a separate click, to mount anew.